vinohef/configure-ad/README.md

 <img src="https://i.imgur.com/Pbos67O.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 We do this because our DC is going to act as a DNS.
+Note the private IP address because we'll need this in a sec.
 </p>
 <br />

-Once the VM is finished log into it and disable windows firewall
+Once the VM is finished log into it and disable windows firewall.

 <p>
 <img src="https://i.imgur.com/slDrTuS.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>